Ayush9719/Quora-Question-Pair/README.md

   * ExtraTreesClassifier
   * AdaBoost

-  This project helped us to understand concepts of NLP and basic Machine Leanring models.
+  This project helped us to understand concepts of NLP and basic Machine Learning models.